Magnetic anisotropy and intermediate valence in CeCo$_5$ ferromagnet: Conclusions

-To conclude, previous studies of the magnetism and magnetic anisotropy of CeCo$_5$ using DFT and DFT+U approaches did not account for dynamic correlation effects and consequently failed to capture the intermediate valence of Ce.
-The critical role of these correlations has been demonstrated by recent DFT+DMFT calculations~\cite{Xie2022}, which report spin and orbital moments of Ce that are substantially smaller than those predicted by itinerant DFT and static mean-field DFT+U methods.
+To conclude, previous studies of the magnetism and magnetic anisotropy of CeCo$_5$ using DFT and DFT+$U$ approaches did not account for dynamic correlation effects and consequently failed to capture the intermediate valence of Ce.
+The critical role of these correlations has been demonstrated by recent DFT+DMFT calculations~\cite{Xie2022}, which report spin and orbital moments of Ce that are substantially smaller than those predicted by itinerant DFT and static mean-field DFT+$U$ methods.
 Nevertheless, due to current technical limitations, DFT+DMFT cannot yet achieve the numerical precision required for quantitatively reliable predictions of the magnetic anisotropy energy in CeCo$_5$.

-We have carried out a comprehensive investigation of the electronic structure, magnetic properties, and magnetic anisotropy of CeCo$_5$ using the DFT+U(ED) approach, which incorporates exact diagonalization of the Ce 4$f$ shell within the Anderson impurity model.
-This method significantly reduces the spin and orbital moments of the Ce 4$f$ states compared to standard DFT and static DFT+U, in agreement with DFT+DMFT results~\cite{Xie2022}, and underscores the crucial role of dynamical correlations and hybridization effects.
-The DFT+U(ED) framework also accurately reproduces the hybridization-induced modifications of the $4f$ density of states, consistent with experimental photoemission and Bremsstrahlung isochromat spectra and with Ce$^{4+}$–Ce$^{3+}$ valence fluctuations.
-The calculated uniaxial MAE of 2.95 meV/f.u. is significantly enhanced relative to itinerant DFT (2.0 meV/f.u.) and considerably lower than the quasi-atomic DFT+U(HIA) result (7.5 meV/f.u.).
-Furthermore, inclusion of the Coulomb $U$ and exchange $J$ on the Co 3$d$ shell yields a corrected MAE of 4.8 meV/f.u., in quantitative agreement with experiment.
+We have carried out a comprehensive investigation of the electronic structure, magnetic properties, and magnetic anisotropy of CeCo$_5$ using the DFT+$U$(ED) approach, which incorporates exact diagonalization of the Ce 4$f$ shell within the Anderson impurity model.
+This method significantly reduces the spin and orbital moments of the Ce 4$f$ states compared to standard DFT and static DFT+$U$, in agreement with DFT+DMFT results~\cite{Xie2022}, and underscores the crucial role of dynamical correlations and hybridization effects.
+The DFT+$U$(ED) framework also accurately reproduces the hybridization-induced modifications of the $4f$ density of states, consistent with experimental photoemission and Bremsstrahlung isochromat spectra and with Ce$^{4+}$-Ce$^{3+}$ valence fluctuations.

+The calculated uniaxial MAE of 2.95 meV/f.u. is significantly enhanced relative to itinerant DFT (2.0 meV/f.u.) and considerably lower than the quasi-atomic DFT+$U$(HIA) result (7.5 meV/f.u.).
+Furthermore, inclusion of the Coulomb $U$ and exchange $J$ on the Co 3$d$ shell, combined with with the two-sublattice approximation, yields a corrected MAE of 4.8 meV/f.u., that successfully estimates the experimental MAE.
 Overall, our results provide a quantitatively accurate description of CeCo$_5$ magnetism and offer important insight into the search of high-performance, low-cost rare-earth permanent magnets.